jronallo/iiif-workshop/workshop/image/why.md

 - Supports rights
 - Supports tiling

+> IIIF doesn't just keep you out of silos; it keeps you out of dead ends. -- Richard Higgins, Durham Uniersity

 <!-- #todo:0 add section in image on adding rights statement to info.json response -->